Workplace bullying and harassment

 - support them through the complaint process if they choose to report the harassment.

-The Prevention of Workplace Harassment Code of Practice 2004 provides guidance on steps workplaces should take to manage the risk of workplace harassment.
-These may also help prevent other types of harassment (e.g. sexual harassment and discrimination) at work.
+The Guide for preventing and responding to workplace bullying provides guidance on steps workplaces should take to manage the risk of workplace bullying.
+These may also help prevent other types of inappropriate behaviours (e.g. sexual harassment and discrimination) at work.

-- define workplace harassment for all staff and the impact it has on people (see the workplace harassment information tool as an example).
+- define workplace bullying for all staff and the impact it has on people (see the workplace bullying information tool as an example).

 - have a prevention policy in place and always follow it.
 Your workplace’s policy should be: